NHS front line: On the road with an ambulance crew

 It's a category two call - the second most serious - which includes cases such as chest pain and strokes.
 The patient, 79-year-old Joyce, is struggling with her breathing.

-Mandy and Karina do some checks which come back normal, but there's a build-up of fluid on Joyce's chest.
+Mandy and Karina do some checks that come back normal, but there's a build-up of fluid on Joyce's chest.
 They advise she goes to hospital for an X-ray.

-We take her to Birmingham's Queen Elizabeth Hospital, a few miles out of the city centre, where six ambulances are queuing when we arrive.
-Because Joyce can go and sit in the A&E waiting room it means we don't have to hang on for a bed.
+They take her to Birmingham's Queen Elizabeth Hospital, a few miles out of the city centre, where six ambulances are queuing when they arrive.
+Because Joyce can go and sit in the A&E waiting room it means the ambulance doesn't have to hang on for a bed.

-Mandy says this is fairly "normal" for this time of day, but it tends to get busier later.
+Mandy says this is fairly normal for this time of day, but it tends to get busier later.

-"What we find is that… we end up queuing in the afternoon," she says.
+"What we find is that we end up queuing in the afternoon," she says.

 "Apparently, according to the statistics, hospital delays are slowing down."